busterwood/Logging/README.md

---maxlines  max number to lines to write to each file, default to 10,000 --inbuffer  number of lines to buffer between reader and writer threads, default is 100 --outbuffer size of the output stream buffer, default is 4096
+--maxlines  max number to lines to write to each file, default to 10,000 --inbuffer  number of lines to buffer between reader and writer threads, default is 100 --outbuffer size of the output stream buffer, default is 4096 --time      outputs the number of lines written per second to StdErr
 ```

 ## Performance